GirishaSaini/CAD-portfolio/README.md

 # CAD-portfolio

+A growing portfolio of 3D CAD models and assemblies.

+## References

-A growing portfolio of 3D CAD models and assemblies -Some models in this portfolio are recreated from publicly available engineering drawings for learning and skill development.
+- Some models in this portfolio are recreated from publicly available engineering drawings for learning and skill development.
--CSWP practice models (named CSWP_<practice model no.>) are based on official SolidWorks CSWP practice drawings.
+- CSWP practice models (named `CSWP_<practice model no.>`) are based on official SolidWorks CSWP practice drawings.
 The original reference drawings are not included in this repository.

+## Models

-06-07-2026: PracticePart1
+- **06-07-2026** — PracticePart1
-07-07-2026 : CSWP_18.1
+- **07-07-2026** — CSWP_18.1